toislandstravel/titravel-sdk-php/README.md

 ## Usage

-To write an app that uses the SDK:
+To write an app that uses the SDK

     * add 'titravel/api-sdk-php' to your 'composer.json' require list or copy the [samples/composer.json] to your project's root
     * run 'composer update --no-dev' to fetch dependencies